ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - b - JS - Spread Operator.md

   ```

-- Example 2: Add elements to a new array
+- Example 2: Create a new array +  Add elements to it
   ```js
   const newArr = [...students, "david"]
   ```